ecn310/course-project-zipcentercrime/team_contract.md

 2) Meetings will begin 5 minutes after start time.

-3) Meetings will be held every Monday from 5:00pm \- 6:00pm, first floor at Bird Library unless group unanimously agrees otherwise.
+3) Meetings will be held every Friday from 1:30-2:30, in Eggars 040, unless group unanimously agrees otherwise.

    ---